 Related link

-The City of Toronto has tree protection by-laws and a target of 40 per cent tree canopy cover by 2050 to align with the City of Toronto’s TransformTO NetZero Strategy.
+The City of Toronto has tree protection by-laws and a target of 40 per cent tree canopy cover by 2050 to align with the City’s TransformTO NetZero Strategy.
 As such, requests to film near environmentally-sensitive areas, around natural features or to set-dress City-owned trees is restricted and subject to thorough review.
 Urban Forestry By-Laws regulate the injury and destruction of trees on both City and privately owned lands (Toronto Municipal Code Chapter 813, Trees).
 Removing, trimming and/or cutting of vegetation or trees is prohibited unless approved by the relevant municipal authority.

-City-owned trees
+City-owned Trees

 The City of Toronto Urban Forestry Services provide the essential services needed to protect, maintain and enhance the existing urban forest, including requests for servicing trees on city property, administration of tree bylaws, tree planting in city parklands and on streets, public planting events, management of ravines.